-I have Native Indian in my blood, and I grew up listening to stories about my heritage, the people, the customs, and the history.
-I was always fascinated with this part of my family’s history because I think we all need to understand where we came from.
+I have native Indian in my blood, and I grew up listening to stories about my ancestry.
+I was always fascinated with this part of my family’s ancestry.

 So, my ancestor is Mathew Bernard of Ontario.
 I wish I had had a chance to meet him, but he passed away 2 years before I was born.
 Wow, what he must have seen within his lifetime!

-Mathew Bernard is renowned for building the world’s largest birch-bark canoe, which is currently on display at the National Museum of Canada.
-It was built in 1955, with my great-great-great-great grand-uncle (yeah, it gets a LITTLE confusing.
-LOL).
+Mathew Bernard is renowned for building the world’s largest birch-bark canoe.
+It’s currently on display at the National Museum of Canada.
+It was built in 1955, with my great-great-great-great grand-uncle.

-When he was 81, my ancestor, Mathew Bernard, was commissioned to construct a replica of canoes used over 150 years ago by fur traders, explorers and traders, called a “Montreal Canoe” or “Canoe du Maitre”.
-Unfortunately, the canoe was not finished in time for the opening of the Museum in Ottawa, but enjoyed a maiden voyage across Golden Lake (where a few of my maternal relatives STILL live today), manned by 16 Algonquin paddlers.
+Mathew Bernard, at the young age of 81, was commissioned to construct a replica of canoes used over 150 years ago.
+These canoes were used by fur traders, explorers and traders.
+They were referred to as a “Montreal Canoe” or “Canoe du Maitre”.
+Unfortunately, the canoe was not finished in time for the opening of the Museum in Ottawa.
+However, the canoe embarked on a maiden voyage across Golden Lake (where a few of my maternal relatives still live today), manned by 16 Algonquin paddlers.

-What makes this kind of canoe so special and rare?
-There are ZERO nails or modern materials used in the entire construction of the canoe.
-The goal of any canoe construction is to keep the vessel light and easy to carry, as much as possible.
+This kind of canoe is so special and rare.
+Modern materials were not used in the construction of the canoe.
+The goal of any canoe construction is to keep the vessel as light and easy to carry as possible.

-I’m unsure of the relation, but I found a photo and a tiny bit of information about the grandson of my great-great-great-great grandfather, but haven’t yet been able to contact him, or establish what our exact relation actually is.
-I hope that I can find a way to do so in the near future 🙂
+I found a photo and a tiny bit of information about the grandson of my great-great-great-great grandfather.
+But haven’t yet been able to contact him.
+Or establish what our exact relation actually is.

-Have you ever written about an ancestor of yours?
+Have you ever looked into your ancestry?
 I invite you to share your story!